merobi-hub/attendance-tracker/README.md

 ### Purpose

 This minimalist event management app simplifies event sign-up for both users and hosts.
 Attendees can check in to events without registering as site users, keeping the effort minimal for guests.
-Only on-going and upcoming events are presented to site visitors, minimizing the potential for confusion about which event to join and, by extension, preventing the creation of bad data.
+Only on-going and upcoming events are presented to site visitors, minimizing the potential for confusion about which event to join and, by extension, the creation of bad data.
 Behind login-protected routes, hosts can secure events with passkeys, view attendance percentages of repeat guests, add and remove attendees, and delete events.

 ### Technologies